danclegg/chameleon-docs/docs/source/getting-started/ui.rst

 This allows only parts of the images within the thresholds to be detected, such as when configured for vision tape.
 Teams can also enable erode and dilate for eliminating speckles.

-For a more in depth explanation of erode and dilate visit `opencv's page <https://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html#morphological-operations>`_
+For a more in-depth explanation of erode and dilate visit `opencv's page <https://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html#morphological-operations>`_

 .. image:: /images/UI/hsvPart1.PNG